Capital Regional District: Juan de Fuca Electoral Area

 The Juan de Fuca Electoral Area is an Electoral Area of the CRD.

-It consists of the District's unincorporated land on Vancouver Island, including the neighbourhood of Willis Point (Greater Victoria) on the Saanich Inlet, Malahat, on the western shore of Saanich Inlet, and the Western Communities localities of East Sooke, Jordan River, Otter Point, Shirley, Port Renfrew, inclusive of the First Nations reserves of Gordon River 2 and Pacheena 1, which are within its territory.
+It consists of the District's unincorporated land on Vancouver Island, including the neighbourhood of Willis Point on the Saanich Inlet, Malahat, on the western shore of Saanich Inlet, and the Western Communities localities of East Sooke, Jordan River, Otter Point, Shirley, Port Renfrew, inclusive of the First Nations reserves of Gordon River 2 and Pacheena 1, which are within its territory.
 Its population of 5,531 is represented by a single director of the CRD.
 The total land area is 1,502.24 km^{2} (580.0 sq mi).
 Population figures do not included residents of Indian Reserves, whether band members or non-indigenous persons.

 Administrative role

 The board of directors are either directly elected officials or are appointed from within the region's elected municipal councils.

 The CRD's responsibilities include recycling, operating the regional landfill, building and operating sewage treatment plants, a sewer source control program, regional water supply, funding for non-profit arts groups, regional planning, funding health facilities, and overseeing thirty regional parks, trails, and regional park reserves encompassing over 100 km^{2}.
 The CRD is the sole shareholder of the Capital Region Housing Corporation, which owns and operates over 1200 rental housing units.
 In certain areas, the CRD can pass bylaws that are binding on a portion of the geographical area or the entire geographical area.
 These include a "clean air bylaw" smoking ban in all public places and patios in restaurants/pubs.

 The CRD assumes responsibilities ordinarily undertaken by municipalities in unincorporated areas of the CRD.
 These responsibilities include animal control, building inspection, fire protection, and bylaw enforcement.
 Some of the region's municipalities avail themselves of some of these services in a contractual arrangement with the CRD.